ITWSDataScience/Group3_Fall2022/README.md

 ### Earthquakes

-(Only selected earthquakes with magnitude ≥ 6, as that is the start of
+(Only selected earthquakes with magnitude ≥ 6, as that is the start of severe building damage)

 Sourced from: [NOAA](https://data.noaa.gov/metaview/page?xml=NOAA/NESDIS/NGDC/MGG/Hazards/iso/xml/G012153.xml&view=getDataView)